michaelsilverstein/Loans/Documentation.md

 ## Notes
 - If an amount in your `payrange` surprasses the stopping criteria then that payment amount will be skipped

+# How it works

+This project was inspired by http://unbury.us/ which is a great tool for visualizing the cost of multiple loans over their lifespan for a single recurring payment.
+This analysis left me interested in thinking "how does my total cost of this recurring payment compare to if I paid more or less per month"?

+# Compounding interest

+Each

+# Multiple loan payments